VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ### Using built-in functions

 You'll want to bind the function [vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()) to a keymap.
-The next example will format the current buffer using **all** active servers with formatting capabilities.
+The next example will create a keymap `gq` to format the current buffer using **all** active servers with formatting capabilities.

 ```lua
 local lsp = require('lsp-zero').preset({})